rabbitmq/rabbitmq-website/docs/federation.md

   or the [federation management plugin](https://github.com/rabbitmq/rabbitmq-federation-management) which adds a federation management tab to the [management UI](./management).
 * To enable federation, one or more [policies](./parameters#policies) that match exchanges or queues must be declared.
-  The policy will make them federated.
+  The policy will make the matched objects (e.g. exchanges) federated, and one federation link (connection to other nodes) will be started for every match

 ## Getting Started {#getting-started}